philip-L/CMPT354/README.md

     USE SubAve;
     SHOW tables;

-### Creating tables and populating the database
+### Creating tables and populating the database (final steps)

 This is done through django.
 It is accomplished through migrations (https://docs.djangoproject.com/en/2.0/intro/tutorial02/):

-Use these commands:
+From inside the CMPT354/SubAve directory use these commands:

         To apply the migrations to populate database: python manage.py migrate To create a new migration: python manage.py makemigrations ordering To view the sql before applying a migration: python manage.py sqlmigrate ordering 0001

+Finally run the following command to start the django server:

+        python manage.py runserver